-The Center for Disease Control and Prevention (CDC) has announced that it will extend the residential eviction ban put in place under its Agency Order titled Temporary Halt in Residential Evictions to Prevent the Further Spread of COVID-19 (Order) until at least March 31, 2021.
-The Order went into effect on September 4, 2020.
+The Center for Disease Control and Prevention (CDC) has extended (in an order signed on January 29, 2021) the residential eviction ban put in place under its Agency Order titled Temporary Halt in Residential Evictions to Prevent the Further Spread of COVID-19 (Order) until at least March 31, 2021.
+The original order went into effect on September 4, 2020.

 The CDC's eviction ban protects tenants who:

 In addition to the above requirements, one of the following financial criteria must apply.
 To qualify for protection, tenants must: